alexeyvershinin/phone_sale_tkinter/README.md

 * The system must have the following roles: administrator and store visitor.
 To interact with the tables of users and phones, you can create separate modules.

-* Users have a footprint. attributes: full name, login, password, role, logical deletion (exist, with data type bool).
+* Users must have attributes: full name, login, password, role, logical deletion (exist, with data type bool).

-* Phones have a footprint. attributes: name, number of memory, number of RAM, processor.
+* Phones must have attributes: name, number of memory, number of RAM, processor.

 * When the application starts, a menu with a choice of actions should be displayed: 1 – log in, 2 – register